forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **11. Container With Most Water**

 "low-high" pointers.
-Each time we move the shorter line inwards, looking for a probably longer line instead
+Each time we move the shorter line inwards, looking for a probably longer line instead.

 **14. Longest Common Prefix**